Aggregate Development

 A complete Engagement Summary shall be included as part of an application package that details the feedback received from the community and how the concerns raised are being addressed in the application.

 Once public engagement is complete, the proponent may submit a redesignation and MSDP application.
-In Rocky View County, these applications are submitted together.
+In the County, these applications are submitted as a single package.
 A redesignation application seeks to alter the land use designation provided within the County’s Land Use Bylaw (“LUB”) to a district that permits aggregate extraction.
+Moving forward all redesignation applications for aggregate development will have to apply for the Special – Natural Resource land use district.
 The purpose of an MSDP is to provide guiding policies for the design and operation of the subject lands to allow the public and Council to have a clear understanding of the future vision of the land.
-The County’s Municipal Development Plan (“MDP”) has been updated to provide clear requirements to proponent’s when submitting an MSDP application.
+The County’s Municipal Development Plan (“MDP”) has been updated to include clear requirements for proponents when submitting an MSDP application that draw on the County’s new Aggregate Development Performance Standards.

-If Council approves a redesignation and MSDP application, a proponent may then submit a development permit application.
-To provide for greater clarity, the LUB has been amended to include specific requirements for development permits relating to aggregate development.
-The County’s Development Authority will assess an application and chose to approve or refuse it.
-If an application is approved, the Development Authority may include conditions that must be met prior to the development permit being approved as well as ongoing conditions.
+If Council approves both the redesignation and MSDP application, the proponent may then submit a development permit application.
+To provide greater clarity, the Land Use Bylaw (LUB) has been updated to include specific requirements for development permits related to aggregate operations.
+The County’s Development Authority will review the development permit application and decide whether to approve or refuse it.
+If approved, the Development Authority may impose conditions that must be met prior to the permit being issued, as well as ongoing conditions for the duration of the operation.
+These ongoing conditions will be based on the County’s Aggregate Development Performance Standards.

 After a site has been fully extracted, a proponent would then begin the process of reclamation.
 The proponent would be required to complete the reclamation of the site in accordance with the Reclamation Plan that was submitted to the province as part of the provincial approval process.
 When reclamation is complete, the proponent may apply for a Reclamation Certification under the Conservation and Reclamation Regulation.
 If an inspector approves the reclamation, the operator would obtain their Reclamation Certificate and all securities returned.